Originally published in 2021, edited for content and clarity.

-It’s hard to explain just how much my world opened up when I discovered goth music in the mid-80s, and the main reason why is Siouxsie and the Banshees.
-Impossibly cool, with a raw yet commanding voice, Siouxsie Sioux exemplified the sound that helped me survive my adolescence.
+It’s hard to explain just how much my world opened up when I discovered goth music in the mid-1980s, and the main reason why is Siouxsie and the Banshees.
+Impossibly cool, with a raw yet commanding voice, Siouxsie Sioux exemplified the sound – and look – that helped me survive my adolescence.
 Sioux’s version of The Beatles’ “Dear Prudence”, off the Banshees’ 1984 album Hyaena, is quite possibly my favorite cover of all time, retaining the song’s original psychedelic sound yet making it utterly her own.
 Sioux has never been nominated for the Rock and Roll Hall of Fame, but she’s too cool for the Hall of Fame anyway.

 - Kim Gordon and Kim Deal

 Not to diminish the accomplishments of these two by lumping them together, but they have so many things in common – bass players named Kim, in iconic bands of the post-punk era.
-Kim Gordon, co-founder of Sonic Youth with ex-husband Thurston Moore, and Kim Deal, bassist and co-lead vocalist (with Frank Black) of the Pixies, are two of the most badass female rockers of the last forty years.
+Kim Gordon, co-founder of Sonic Youth with ex-husband Thurston Moore, and Kim Deal, bassist and co-lead vocalist (with Frank Black) of Pixies, are two of the most badass female rockers of the last forty years.
 Sonic Youth and the Pixies helped pioneer the scuzzy post-punk sound that presaged the grunge movement, and Gordon and Deal were a big part of that sound.
-For proof, listen to Sonic Youth’s “Kool Thing” or the Pixies’ “Here Comes Your Man”.
+For proof, listen to Sonic Youth’s “Kool Thing” or Pixies’ “Here Comes Your Man”.
 Deal also founded another iconic band of the 90s, the Breeders, during a Pixies hiatus.
-Sonic Youth have been nominated twice for the Rock and Roll Hall of Fame but have not been inducted; in one of the biggest snubs (THE biggest?) in the history of the Hall of Fame, the Pixies have never even been nominated, despite influencing a generation of artists from Nirvana to Radiohead (both of which have been inducted).
+Sonic Youth has been nominated twice for the Rock and Roll Hall of Fame but has not been inducted; in one of the biggest snubs (THE biggest?) in the history of the Hall of Fame, the Pixies have never even been nominated, despite influencing a generation of artists from Nirvana to Radiohead (both of which have been inducted).

-Björk is another artist who defies categorization; eclectic, avant-garde and experimental are all adjectives used to describe her unique blend of pop, trip hop and electronica.
+Björk is another artist who defies categorization; eclectic, avant-garde, and experimental are all adjectives used to describe her unique blend of pop, trip-hop, and electronica.
 Her dynamic, somersaulting voice is unlike anything else you’ve heard.
 From her early days with the Sugarcubes (if you’ve never heard it before, do yourself a favor and listen to “Birthday”), through her magnificent solo work, Björk is authentic and audacious, and I love her for it.
 Björk has never been nominated for the Rock and Roll Hall of Fame.

 - Liz Phair

-Self-assured, refreshingly candid and delightfully foul-mouthed, Liz Phair made her entrance into the music world in 1993 with Exile in Guyville, one of the finest debut albums in history.
+Self-assured, refreshingly candid, and delightfully foul-mouthed, Liz Phair made her entrance into the music world in 1993 with Exile in Guyville, one of the finest debut albums in history.
 Spare and unpretentious, Exile inspired countless imitators, but Phair is a one-of-a-kind.
 Phair has not been nominated for the Rock and Roll Hall of Fame; her foray into more overt pop in the 2000s may keep it that way.

 - Courtney Love

 Though her personal life tended to overshadow her career, there’s no denying that Courtney Love belongs on a list of badass female rockers.
 Live Through This, Hole’s breakthrough album, was released on April 12, 1994 – four days after Love’s husband, Kurt Cobain, was found dead from a shotgun wound to the head.
-The timing was unfortunate, because Live Through This is one of the best albums of the 90s, blending grunge riffs with stripped-down, structured melodies.
-Listening to Love sing “Someday you will ache like I ache” in “Doll Parts” could crack your heart open.
+The timing was unfortunate, because Live Through This is one of the best albums of the 1990s, blending grunge riffs with stripped-down, structured melodies.
+Listening to Love sing “Someday you will ache like I ache” in “Doll Parts” could crack your heart wide open.
 Hole has not been nominated for the Rock and Roll Hall of Fame.

 - Some other badass women who rock: